NewcastleComputingScience/csc8101-coursework/02-assignment-spark/README.md

 ## Tasks

 1. Data cleaning
     1. Remove "0 distance" and 'no passengers' records.
     2. Remove outlier records.
 2. Add new columns
     1. Join with zones dataset
     2. Compute the unit profitability of each trip
 3. Zone summarisation and ranking
     1. Summarise trip data per zone
     2. Obtain the top 10 ranks according to:
-    1. The total trip volume
+        - The total trip volume
-    2. Their average profitabilitiy
+        - Their average profitabilitiy
-    3. The total passenger volume
+        - The total passenger volume
-4. Record the total and task-specific execution times for each dataset size.
+4. Record the total pipeline execution time for each dataset size.

 ## How to

-##### Code structure and implementation
+#### Code structure and implementation

 - You must implement your solution to each task in the provided function code skeleton.
 - The task-specific functions are combined together to form the full pipeline code, executed last (do not modify this code).
 - Before implementing the specified function skeleton, you should develop and test your solution on separate code cells (create and destroy cells as needed).

-##### Development
+#### Development

 - Develop an initial working solution for the 'S' dataset and only then optimise it for larger dataset sizes.
 - To perform vectorised operations on a DataFrame: